Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

-An important phenomenological remark is the following.
-It is known that, at the $Z$ peak, soft photon emission dominates hard photon emission.
-This is because the emission of hard photons moves the $\sigma(s')$ away from the peak, making it thus rapidly smaller.
-Further, for soft emission $v$ is being small.
-For small $v$, the hard initial state kernels $H_e(v)$ and $h_e(v)$ approach each other, see \refeq{smathh1} and \refeq{smathh4}.
-The consequence is that at the $Z$ peak the radiation due to $\sigma_T$ and due to $\sigma_{FB}$ are much alike.
-This explains that the $A_{FB}$ has small radiative corrections at the $Z$ peak; a well-know phenomenon.
-Further, helicity asymmetries have same-type QED corrections in numerator and denominator, and thus get practically no photonic corrections; also a well-known fact.
+Here follows an important phenomenological remark.
+It is known that, at the Z peak, soft photon emission dominates hard photon emission.
+This is because the emission of hard photons moves the $\sigma(s')$ away from the peak, thus making it rapidly smaller.
+Further, for soft emission, $v$ is small.
+For small $v$, the hard initial-state kernels $H_\mathrm{e}(v)$ and $h_\mathrm{e}(v)$ approach each other, see Eqs. \eqref{smathh1} and \eqref{smathh4}.
+The consequence is that, at the Z peak, the radiation due to $\sigma_\mathrm{T}$ and due to $\sigma_\mathrm{FB}$ are much alike.
+This explains that the $A_\mathrm{FB}$ has small radiative corrections at the Z peak; a well-know phenomenon.
+Further, helicity asymmetries have same-type QED corrections in both numerator and denominator, and thus get practically no photonic corrections; this is also a well-known fact.